Hidden Cameras, Audio Bugs, and GPS Devices in Iowa: What Is Legal?

 Is Someone Spying on You?

-Now that you have a general idea of Iowa law related to the use of hidden cameras, audio monitoring, and GPS devices, there’s something else you must consider.
+Now that you have a general idea of Iowa law related to the use of hidden cameras, audio monitoring, and GPS devices, there is something else you must consider.
 While this is not the most comfortable idea to consider, it is a possibility that someone may be spying on you.
-You don’t have to be rich or famous or live life in the public eye, either.
+You do not have to be rich or famous or live life in the public eye, either.
 If you live in Iowa some of the most common reasons for another person to be spying on you by using GPS, audio bug, or hidden camera include: